Microbiote intestinal : c'est quoi ? A quoi ça sert ?

 Intestinal microbiota and digestive system

-Intestinal microbiota and immune system
+Intestinal microbiota and the immune system

-In addition, due to its location, it acts as a protective barrier against the entry of pathogens into the body.
+Furthermore, due to its location, it acts as a protective barrier against the entry of pathogens into the body.
 It also acts on this system by producing molecules or active ingredients with a bactericidal effect.

 Gut microbiota and inflammation

-How to promote a good intestinal microbiota
+How to promote a healthy gut microbiota

-Preserve your overall health for a good intestinal microbiota
+Maintaining your overall health for a good intestinal microbiota

 Diet to take care of your intestinal microbiota